Meta-owned Messenger’s end-to-end encrypted (E2EE) chats and calls are now available to everyone.

 According to The Verge, Messenger added E2EE chatting in 2016 when it was still called Facebook Messenger, and Meta was still Facebook.

-Now many things have changed, but the optional feature is fully rolled out to everyone, with toggles to encrypt text messages as well as group chats and calls, the report said.
+Now many things have changed, but the report said that the optional feature is fully rolled out to everyone, with toggles to encrypt text messages and group chats and calls.

 Meta has discussed switching to E2EE as a default, but that may not happen until next year at the earliest, as some regulators claim this would harm public safety.